dfelinto/blender-manual/manual/interface/controls/nodes/parts.rst

    Used in :doc:`Geometry Nodes </modeling/modifier/nodes/index>`.
 Object (orange)
    Used to pass an object data-block.
+Image (apricot)
+   Used to pass an image data-block.
 Shader (bright green)
    Used for shaders in :doc:`Cycles </render/cycles/index>` and :doc:`Eevee </render/eevee/index>`.